Stone, Diamond Core Bit Articles

 In order to determine most optimal feed rate (penetration) and drilling ration, several tests were structured using 3 different diameter diamond core bits.
 Horsepower of drilling machine was increased from 1.5 to 5 H.P. and 2” diameter diamond bit showed sharp increase in penetration rate and equally rapid decrease in drilling ratio.
 Thin wall diamond core bit was used in the first test.

 Its relatively small surface area of 0.81 sq in resulted in a very high unit pressure (PSI) on drilling surface.
 Hence the concrete material was removed rapidly.
 The sight affects was fast wearing of the diamond core bit section.
 This was specially true at higher horsepower levels on reinforced concrete.
-The steel bar accelerated the wear on the bit because the increase stress on the bond matrix and diamond crystals.
-The rebar also caused a reduction in the penetration rate (drilling speed) due to the difficulty in drill the steel.

 For the 4” diameter diamond bit, increasing horsepower from 1.5 HP to 7 H produced significantly increase in penetration rate with only gradual decrease in drilling ratio.
 The decrease in drilling ratio was much slower than what occurred for 2” diameter bit because the larger surface area of the 4” diameter diamond bit distributed the thrust over a wider area.
 The penetration rate in non reinforced